 Let’s look at the ketogenic diet, for example.
 Meat is the main source of protein for ketogenic dieters.

 This is wonderful for building and maintaining muscles, connective tissue, and other cells, but it can also trigger mechanisms that promote cancer growth and heart disease.
 This is due to specific amino acids that are found in high levels in meat protein.

-The Problem With Too Much Meat Protein: IGF-1, mTOR, and Cancer
+A Potential Problem with Too Much Meat?
+IGF-1, mTOR, and Cancer

 When we consume protein from meat, the body responds by releasing a hormone called insulin and activating two pathways called IGF-1 and mTOR so that you can utilize the protein to promote the growth of your cells.

 When we are children (and after we finish an intense workout), the amino acids from the meat protein we consume tend to aid the growth of cells necessary for our health (e.g., the cells in our bones, muscles, blood, and organs).